 This super simple Mexican-ish tofu scramble is a hearty, high-protein vegan breakfast.
-Serve with sourdough toast or warm tortillas.
-(This recipe is part of my Breakfast All Day series, which highlights breakfast recipes that you can enjoy any time of day.)
+Serve with sourdough toast or tortillas.

 The idea is simple: first, you press a block of extra-firm tofu to get rid of excess moisture.
 Then, you crumble it into small bits that resemble egg curdles and sauté the tofu with whatever seasonings and add-ins strike your fancy.

 On its own, tofu is pretty bland, so I tend to use a heavy hand when seasoning it.
 For this Mexican-inspired tofu scramble, I start by sautéing onions and peppers, which provide the base flavor.
 Then I add spices and cook them briefly so they can “bloom” (i.e. release their aromas into the hot oil) before adding the tofu.
 I finish the whole thing with a squeeze of lime, which brings all the flavors together.